nsingh0410/BaseUserImporter/README.md

 ## Installation Instructions

-1. git clone the repository.
+1. Git clone the repository.
 2. Make sure that you have all the requirements to run cakephp.
 ```
 https://book.cakephp.org/3/en/installation.html
 ```
-2. run `composer install`.
+2. Run `composer install`.
-3. make sure that you have write access for cake
+3. Make sure that you have write access for cake
 ```
 chmod +x bin/cake
 ```
-4. run webserver (you can use cakephps one)
+4. Run webserver (you can use cakephps one)
 ```bash
 bin/cake server -p 8765
 ```